Effect of magnetic field on jet transport coefficient $\hat{q}$: Abstract

 \section{Abstract}

-We report the effect of magnetic field on estimation of jet transport coefficient, $\hat{q}$ using a simplified quasi-particle model.
-Our adopted quasi-particle model introduces temperature and magnetic field dependent degeneracy factors of partons, which are tuned by fitting the magneto-thermodynamical data of lattice quantum chromodynamics.
-In absence of magnetic field, $\hat{q}$ is estimated by using the temperature dependent degeneracy factor.
-At finite magnetic field, ${\hat q}$ splits into parallel and perpendicular components, whose magnetic field dependent part has two sources.
-One is field dependent degeneracy factor and another is phase space part, guided from shear viscosity to entropy density ratio.
-Their collective role provides an enhanced jet transport coefficients, which should be considered in detailed jet quenching phenomenology in presence of magnetic field.
+We report the estimation of jet transport coefficient, $\hat{q}$ for quark- and gluon-initiated jets using a simple quasi-particle model in absence and presence of magnetic field.
+This model introduces a temperature and magnetic field-dependent degeneracy factor of partons, which is tuned by fitting the entropy density of lattice quantum chromodynamics data.
+At a finite magnetic field, $\hat{q}$ for quark jets splits into parallel and perpendicular components whose magnetic field dependence comes from two sources: the field-dependent degeneracy factor and the phase space part guided from the shear viscosity to entropy density ratio.
+Due to the electrically neutral nature of gluons, the estimation of $\hat{q}$ for gluon jets is affected only by the field-dependent degeneracy factor.
+In presence of a finite magnetic field, we find a significant enhancement in $\hat{q}$ for both quark- and gluon-initiated jets at low temperature, which gradually decreases towards high temperature.
+We compare the obtained results with the earlier calculations based on the anti-de Sitter/conformal field theory correspondence, and a qualitatively similar trend is observed.
+The change in $\hat{q}$ in presence of magnetic field is, however, quantitatively different for quark- and gluon-initiated jets.
+This is an interesting observation which can be explored experimentally to verify the effect of magnetic field on $\hat{q}$.\\